stefanspringer1/swift-package-manager/Documentation/Design/PackageManagerCommunityProposal.md

 A package may depend on one or more _system module packages_, which allow system libraries written in C to be imported and used in Swift code.

-Like any package, a system module package must contain a `Package.swift` file.
+Like any package, a system module package must contain a `Composition.swift` file.
 However, instead of Swift source files, a system module package contains only a `module.modulemap` file, which maps the headers of the system library.

 ### Semantic Versioning